Your Opening Lines

 Here, the attention in the room is high.
-Don’t rush to speak.
+Don’t rush to speak to start your presentation.
 Once you arrive at the front of the room, pause for just a moment.
 You will appear collected and confident and we will lean in to hear your first words.
 The audience forms a first impression and makes a value judgment of you and your message in this skinny minute.

 Your opening sets the tone and expectation of your entire presentation.
 Lackluster public speakers squander the open by saying something like, “Um, good morning—I’m so excited to be here.
 Um, I’d like to thank so-and-so and so-and-so.”
 Listeners hear this gobbly goop as a replay of all the bad talks they’ve had to endure.
 Immediately the